fstudio/clangbuilder/ReadMe.md

 ## Add Portable Utilities

-You can modify `config/packages.json`, and then double-click `script/UpdatePkgs.bat` to the software you need as part of the Clangbuilder is added to the environment
+You can port some tools to clangbuilder, see `ports` and then double-click `script/DevAll.bat` to the software you need as part of the Clangbuilder is added to the environment

 ## Add Extranl Libs